Learn Chinese Pinyin — A Beginner's Guide

 A complete pinyin chart is one of the most useful tools for beginners learning Chinese pronunciation.

-07 Why Pinyin Still Matters After the Beginner Stage
+09 Why Pinyin Still Matters After the Beginner Stage

 Pinyin is not just a beginner crutch.
 It remains practical long after your first months of study.

 The most obvious example is typing.
-Most Chinese input systems on phones and computers are pinyin-based.
+Most Chinese input systems (shūrùfǎ 输入法) on phones and computers are pinyin-based.
 You type the pronunciation, and the device offers matching characters.
-Pinyin is also how learners check pronunciation in dictionaries, how vocabulary is labeled in many apps, and how Chinese names and place names are often written internationally.

 At the same time, there is an important balance to strike.
 If you always read the pinyin and ignore the characters, your character recognition will grow more slowly.
-The healthiest long-term approach is to use pinyin as support for pronunciation and production, while gradually relying more on characters for reading.

 A teacher giving an online Chinese lesson

-Pinyin helps with speaking, typing, and vocabulary learning — but over time, your eyes should become more comfortable with characters too.
+Pinyin helps with speaking, typing, and vocabulary learning, but over time, your eyes should become more comfortable with characters too.

-08 Pinyin vs. Other Phonetic and Romanization Systems
+10 Pinyin vs. Other Phonetic and Romanization Systems

-In Taiwan, Zhuyin (also called Bopomofo, 注音) is still widely used in education.
-It uses its own symbols rather than Roman letters.
-If your goal is to learn Mandarin broadly — especially with the mainland as your focus — pinyin is still the main system you should learn first.
+If your goal is to learn Mandarin broadly, especially with the mainland as your focus, pinyin is still the main system you should learn first.

-09 How to Start Learning Pinyin
+11 How to Start Learning Pinyin

 If you're just beginning to learn Chinese, here is what matters most: